sterrado/BBQ-with-django/README.md

 <em>Task 5</em>

 Make a new app called person.
 Do a model, a serializer and a viewset.
-Make sure this model is related to asado with a many to many (make it null = True).
-Now you can have multiple people related with multiple asados.
+Make sure this model is related to bbq with a many to many (make it null = True).
+Now you can have multiple people related with multiple bbqs.
 Make your migrations.

-Try serializing a list of person in the asado's serializer.
-You can go to the asado serializer, import the person serializer, add a field called people = PersonSerializer(many=True, required=False) and in the Person model, add related_name= 'people' to the many to many field.
+Try serializing a list of person in the bbq's serializer.
+You can go to the bbq serializer, import the person serializer, add a field called people = PersonSerializer(many=True, required=False) and in the Person model, add related_name= 'people' to the many to many field.
 This is how you link them in the serializer.

-So now, when your retrieve an asado or all asados, you'll have the people that attend to them.
+So now, when your retrieve an bbq or all bbqs, you'll have the people that attend to them.

 <em>Task 6</em>

 Make the same task 5 but for meat.
-So now you can add entraña, lomo, etc to an asado.
+So now you can add Flat Iron, T-bone Steak, etc to an asado.

 Note: If you're more interested in relations, check fields ForeignKey and OneToOneRelationship, this is to make a OneToOne and OneToMany relationships.